-The 7 Best Point and Shoot Cameras of 2020
+The 7 Best Point and Shoot Cameras in 2021

-Capture the best moments of life with the best point-and-shoot cameras of 2020.
+Capture the best moments of life with the best point-and-shoot cameras in 2021.

 Sometimes, the Best camera for the job is something that’s compact and easy to use.
 Plus, many of us aren’t skilled enough to use bulkier cameras with tons of controls.
 A simpler tool that you could, say, point-and-shoot, is often a much better choice.
-That’s why we decided to find the best point-and-shoot cameras of 2020 and bring them to you!
+That’s why we decided to find the best point-and-shoot cameras in 2021 and bring them to you!

 Canon IXUS 185 ELPH 180